xensenx/Project_Quagmire/README.md

 Any references, excerpts, assets, or derivative reference materials based on *Mushoku Tensei: Jobless Reincarnation* are included solely for the purposes of literary analysis, research, citation, archival reference, and collaborative study.
 Project Quagmire does not claim ownership of the original work or any associated intellectual property, all rights remain with their respective owners.

 This is a non-commercial project intended to supplement, not replace, the official publications.
-If any rights holder has concerns regarding the contents of this repository, please open an issue or contact the repository owner, and the matter will be addressed promptly.
+If any rights holder has concerns regarding the contents of this repository, please open an issue or contact me Through account Email, and the matter will be addressed promptly.